specify/web-asset-server/README.md

 1. *ImageMagick* for thumbnailing.
 1. *Ghostscript* for PDF thumbnailing.
 1. *Paste* Python web server.
+1. *boto3* and *botocore* for integration with DigitalOcean spaces.

 To install dependencies
 the following commands work on Ubuntu: